Cleveland Clinic logo

 • Adenocarcinoma affects the cells that produce the chemicals, enzymes and other fluids that break down food.

-• Carcinoid tumors are slow-growing tumors that often start in your gastrointestinal (GI) tract and spread throughout your body.
+• Carcinoid or neuroendocrine tumors are slow-growing tumors that often start in your gastrointestinal (GI) tract and can spread throughout your body.

-• Lymphoma starts in the immune system cells that fight infection.
+• Lymphoma starts in immune system cells that fight infection.

-• Sarcoma starts in your bones or soft tissues, such as your muscles or blood vessels.
-The most common type of GI sarcoma is a gastrointestinal stromal tumor.
+• Sarcoma starts in your bones or soft tissues, like your muscles or blood vessels.
+The most common type of GI sarcoma is a gastrointestinal stromal tumor (GIST).

 Advertisement

-• Health conditions: Certain intestinal conditions, such as celiac disease or Crohn’s disease, can increase your risk.
+• Health conditions: Celiac disease or Crohn’s disease may increase your risk.

-• Health habits: Smoking, drinking alcohol and eating a high-salt diet may increase your risk of duodenal cancer.
+• Lifestyle habits: Smoking, drinking alcohol and eating a high-salt diet are common risk factors.

-• Sex: Duodenal cancer is slightly more common in men or people designated male at birth than women or people designated female at birth.
+• Sex: Duodenal cancer is slightly more common in males.

 Diagnosis and Tests

-• Upper endoscopy, using a small, flexible tube with a camera to look inside your GI tract.
+• Upper endoscopy: This test uses a flexible tube with a camera to check your duodenum.

 Management and Treatment